Maths Curriculum Intent

 - All lessons have the following structure:

-Children are given a problem or stimulus to discuss.
+Children are given a problem or stimulus to discuss, linked to the previous learning.
 This gives the teachers opportunity to formatively assess pupils’ understanding and thus, adapt the lesson where necessary.

-The teachers model new skills or their thinking and reasoning relating to problems.
+The teachers model new skills or their thinking and reasoning relating to problems, identifying key vocabulary when appropriate.

 Apply (Intelligent Practice)

-Children will work independently or in groups on the same task, where possible.
+Children will work independently or in groups on the same task (intelligent practice), where possible.
 Support will be available from a teacher or TA (in guided groups when needed), and concrete or pictorial resources will be available for children to access, whenever they need them.
-For challenge, there is always an opportunity to stretch children though carefully planned questioning, encouraging them to develop an argument, justification or proof using mathematical language, allowing for depth.
+For challenge, there is always an opportunity to stretch children though carefully planned questioning, encouraging them to develop an argument, justification or proof using mathematical language, allowing for depth (this is highlighted in books by a yellow box and is referred to as squeeze).
 Children present their work in their books and are encouraged to do so in a way which is helpful to them.
 The role of the teacher in this part of the lesson is to support, challenge, praise, address misconceptions and formatively assess.

 For children who are working significantly lower than age-related expectations, there will be work taught at an appropriate level, giving them the chance to practise previously taught knowledge, learn new concepts and then the opportunity for them to apply independently.